Kirby Law

-Kirby Law (born March 11, 1977) is a Canadian former professional ice hockey winger who played nine games over parts of three seasons in the National Hockey League (NHL) for the Philadelphia Flyers.
+Kirby Law (born March 11, 1977) is a Canadian former professional ice hockey winger.
+He played nine games in the National Hockey League with the Philadelphia Flyers over three seasons from 2001 to 2004.
+The rest of his career, which lasted from 1998 to 2010, was spent in the minor leagues and then in Europe.

 Playing career

 Born in McCreary, Manitoba, Law was not selected in any NHL draft.
 In the 2005-06 AHL season, his final in that league, Law led the league in scoring with 110 points for the Houston Aeros.
 Law left the AHL and in his fourth year abroad played in Swiss Hockey League with HC Ambri-Piotta.
 Law played for Team Canada at the 2007 Spengler Cup.